Stone Age Poland: Homo sapiens

-Homo sapiens proper (Homo sapiens sapiens, the Cro-Magnon type) appears in the Upper Paleolithic, which lasted from 40,000 to 9,000 BCE.
+Homo sapiens proper (Homo sapiens, the Cro-Magnon type) appears in the Upper Paleolithic, which lasted from 40,000 to 9,000 BCE.
 During the coldest part of this Ice age period, 20,000 to 15,000 BCE, humans did not inhabit Poland.
 The latter, warmer part, after the climatic discontinuity and the reappearance of humans, is considered the Late Paleolithic.

 Upper Paleolithic people specialized in organized, group hunting of large mammals; they sometimes pursued and drove entire herds into traps.
 Their nutritional needs were met largely by meat consumption, as the vegetation was limited to tundra and steppe and the land was covered by ice and snow (Vistula final glaciation) for long periods.
 More sophisticated tool making methods resulted in the production of long (some over two feet), narrow and sharp flintstone splits.
 In a cave near Nowy Targ (East-Gravettian culture), a 30,000-year-old boomerang, the world's oldest, was found.
 It is a crescent-shaped 70 cm long object with a fine finish, made of mammoth tusk.
 Mammoths were hunted in the Kraków area during 25,000-20,000 BCE.
 Also 30,000 years old are the so-called Mladeč-type blades of the Aurignacian culture, made of bone, found in Wierzchowie, Kraków County.

 A 27,500-year old burial of an 18-month old child, complete with burial gift decorative artifacts, pendant or necklace elements made of teeth of large ungulates, was discovered in Borsuk Cave near Kraków (southern Kraków-Częstochowa Upland).
 It is believed to be the oldest intentional burial located in Poland.